dataArtisans/flink-training-web/devSetup/handsOn.md

 ### 2. Generate a Flink Maven project

 Flink provides Maven archetypes to correctly setup Maven projects for Java or Scala Flink programs.
+We need to add an additional dependency to these Maven projects which contains utility classes that are required for the programming exercises of the training.

+Follow the next steps to set up a Flink Maven quickstart project which can be used for the programming exercises.

+#### Generate a Flink Maven Quickstart project

 Run one of following commands to generated a Flink Java or Scala project.

 **Flink Java Project**